 library(Zorn)

-bascet_runner.default <- LocalRunner(direct = TRUE, showScript=TRUE)
+bascetRunner.default <- LocalRunner(direct = TRUE, showScript=TRUE)

-)To run KRAKEN2, you need a database.
+To run KRAKEN2, you need a database.
 You can get them here: https://benlangmead.github.io/aws-indexes/k2

 If you want a small one then consider standard-8.
 Unzip it in a directory.
 You can then run KRAKEN2 like this:

-### Run Kraken on each cell
+### Run Kraken on each cell.
+Produce a count matrix of taxonomy features

 BascetRunKraken(